contrailcirrus/contrail-forecast/docs/specs/forecast-data.md

 	- 3: High (Severe)
 	- 4: Extreme

-	1 and 2 are generally carrier choice.
-3 and 4 are generally ANSP mandated.
-Category 4 are always climate positive to avoid.
+	For turbulence, 1 and 2 are generally carrier choice, while 3 and 4 are generally ANSP mandated.

 [^efinterpretation]: See [Energy Forcing Interpretation](https://apidocs.contrails.org/ef-interpretation.html) for background informing example mapping from `ef_per_m` to `contrails` index.